 There are several options available for do-it-yourself homeowners.
 What follows are some simple guidelines to help homeowners solve common nuisance wildlife problems.

 Wildlife need three things: food, water, and shelter.
 Remove any one of these and the animals will go somewhere else.
 Remember: Treat the problem not the symptom.

 Example No. 1:

-There is an opossum in the shed eating the dog/cat food.
+There is an opossum in the shed eating the dog or cat food.

 Trap the opossum and relocate it.
 This will provide a short-term solution but not solve the problem.
 In a few days, another hungry animal will be back in the shed.

-Seal the pet food in a container with a tight-fitting lid, seal openings to the shed and relocate the opossum.
+Seal the pet food in a container with a tight-fitting lid, seal openings to the shed, and prevent the opossum from getting access to the shed or the pet food.
 This removes the problem (pet food in an open and accessible container) and the symptom (a hungry opossum).
 Problem solved.

 Example No. 2: